 Table of Contents

-Pilgrims often buy gold jewelry from Saudi Arabia as Saudi gold is considered better than Italian, Chinese, Japanese, and Hong Kong gold.
+Pilgrims often buy gold jewelry from Saudi Arabia as Saudi gold is considered better vs Italian, Chinese, Japanese, and Hong Kong gold.
 Yet, one of the biggest concerns is to identify it.
 Here are 5 ways to identify Saudi Gold.

 Perform the simple Nitric Acid Test